varshiniv-dev/campus-transport-bus-tracking-system/README.md

 ---

-#How to Run the Project?
+• How to Run the Project?

 1️⃣ Install Dependencies
 Bash: